raatmarien/Point-and-Hit/README.md

 Credits:
 * Created by Marien Raat.
 * Inspired by Pietdagamers Dualshot (https://github.com/Pietdagamer/DualShot).
-* Special thanks to Jochem Raat for general help.
+* Special thanks to Jochem Raat.

 This repository is licensed under the Gnu General Public License version 3 or later, for more information see the LICENSE file.